JoshuaWise/vapr-caching/README.md

 route.use((req) => { ... });
 ```

-There are three different configurations to choose from, list below.
+There are three different configurations to choose from, listed below.

 ### caching.never([*options*])